Frequently Asked Questions

 My spouse is a state employee with an HRA.
 I am a new employee and plan to enroll in the CDHP with an HSA, am I eligible to contribute to an HSA?

-An otherwise eligible retiree who has Tricare for Life and Medicare Parts A and B will not be required to enroll in a medical plan through the Medicare Exchange.
-However, before PEBP will authorize the Years of Service HRA funding, PEBP will require a copy of the retiree’s military ID card and Medicare Parts A and B card.
+An otherwise eligible retiree who has TRICARE for Life and Medicare Parts A and B will not be required to enroll in a medical plan through the Medicare Exchange.
+However, before PEBP will authorize the Years of Service HRA funding, PEBP will require a copy of the retiree’s military ID card (front and back) and Medicare Parts A and B card.

 I am 24 years old and covered as a child under my parent’s PEBP plan.
 If I become eligible for PEBP benefits as a state employee, will I need to enroll in my own coverage?